-Country-scale Exploratory Analysis of Call Detail Records through the Lens of Data Grid Models
+Country-Scale Exploratory Analysis of Call Detail Records Through the Lens of Data Grid Models

-Romain Guigourès1, Dominique Gay2, Marc Boullé2, Fabrice Clérot2, and Farbice Rossi3
+Romain Guigourès1, Dominique Gay2, Marc Boullé^{2(⊠)}, Fabrice Clérot2, and Fabrice Rossi3

-1 Zalando Berlin, Germany
+1 Zalando, Berlin, Germany

-2 Orange Labs Lannion, France
+2 Orange Labs Lannion, Lannion, France

-3 SAMM EA 4543, Université Paris 1 Paris, France
+3 SAMM EA 4543, Université Paris 1, Paris, France marc.boulle@orange.com

 Abstract.
 Call Detail Records (CDRs) are data recorded by telecommunications companies, consisting of basic informations related to several dimensions of the calls made through the network: the source, destination, date and time of calls.
 CDRs data analysis has received much attention in the recent years since it might reveal valuable information about human behavior.
 It has shown high added value in many application domains like e.g., communities analysis or network planning.

-In this paper, we suggest a generic methodology for summarizing information contained in CDRs data.
-The method is based on a parameterfree estimation of the joint distribution of the variables that describe the calls.
+In this paper, we suggest a generic methodology based on data grid models for summarizing information contained in CDRs data.
+The method is based on a parameter-free estimation of the joint distribution of the variables that describe the calls.
 We also suggest several well-founded criteria that allows one to browse the summary at various granularities and to explore the summary by means of insightful visualizations.
 The method handles network graph data, temporal sequence data as well as user mobility data stemming from original CDRs data.
-We show the relevance of our methodology for various case studies on real-world CDRs data from Ivory Coast.
+We show the relevance of our methodology on real-world CDRs data from Ivory Coast for various case studies, like network planning strategy and yield management pricing strategy.